Virtual reality is the newest fascination for the gaming industry – and one where most people can learn how to make a VR game!

 In addition, some headsets come with controllers that can act as hands for the purposes of interaction.
 Using these controllers, you can do things like pick up objects, throw them, and so forth.

 The VR Experiences

-We’ve taken the first step to understanding VR.
+We’ve taken the first step to understanding VR – a key part of how to make a VR game.
 However, when it comes to developing in VR, there are two different types of VR experiences – and understanding these will dictate how you develop your project and for which headset.
 As such, let’s talk about those next.

 Stationary VR experiences are exactly like they sound.
 While users in this style can look around via their VR headset, no other head movement is tracked.
 Common stationary experiences include things such as theme park ride simulations, some FPS games, and other situations where you don’t really need the user to move around much.

 Though sometimes VR headsets for these experiences come with simple controllers for interactivity, they are usually very limited.
 That being said, stationary experiences are tried and true, as this is one of the earliest forms of VR.
 Additionally, they’re considered a bit more accessible, as a user can even sit down while they enjoy these experiences, and these are also often the experiences that work with mobile devices.

 Google Cardboard and Samsung Gear VR are both headsets designed specifically for these types of experiences.
 So if you want to learn how to make a VR game that’s stationary, make sure to have these in your arsenal.

 As you might imagine, room-scale VR experiences are the opposite of stationary experiences.
 With room-scale experiences, head-tracking is more complete.
 As such, you can look around, crouch, look over objects, and so forth – and each movement will be detected and reflected in the virtual world.